KaundaHut/KaundaHut/README.md

 - 💬 Ask me about **Machine Learning algorithms, Python, SQL**

-- 📫 How to reach me **
+- 📫 How to reach me *number:07882015165*

-- 📄 Know about my experiences [I am currently working with.]
+- 📄 Know about my experiences [I am currently working with Roro limited as a company director]

 <h3 align="left">Connect with me:</h3>
 <p align="left">